WZNT-KimHyeJin/WZNT-KimHyeJin/README.md

 🎈 I’m currently learning to speak Korean

-🌟 Men have fogotten this truth, but you must not forget it.
-You become responsible, forever, for what you tamed🌹
+🌟 It is the time you have wasted for your rose that makes your rose so important🌹